 I like to figure out what subjects my students understand and what interests they have.
 When possible, I draw analogies between what they already understand and what they're trying to learn.
-It's hard to memorize facts without understanding the conceptual framework they fit into, so my goal is to emphasize concepts.
+It's hard to memorize facts without understanding the conceptual framework they fit into, so my priority is on concepts.

 No one wants to look ignorant, me included.
-However, I've found the best course of action when I don't know something is to admit my ignorance and guide the student in finding useful information instead of making something up to save face, as some educators do.
+However, I've found the best course of action when I don't know something is to admit my ignorance and guide the student in finding useful information instead of making something up to save face.

 back to top